 We do not have employees.
 Pursuant to a contract with Hines, we rely on employees of Hines and its affiliates to manage and operate our business and they are contractually bound to devote the time and attention reasonably necessary to conduct our business in an appropriate manner.
 Our officers and the officers and employees of our Advisor, Hines and its affiliates hold similar positions in numerous entities and they may from time to time allocate more of their time to service the needs of such entities than they allocate to servicing our needs.
 Hines is not restricted from acquiring, developing, operating, managing, leasing or selling real estate through entities other than us and Hines will continue to be actively involved in real estate operations and activities other than our operations and activities.
+Hines and its affiliates' relationship to the DST Program may create conflicts of interest with respect to decisions regarding whether to place properties into the DST Program.
 Hines currently controls and/or operates other entities that own properties in many of the markets in which we will seek to invest.
 Hines spends a material amount of time managing these properties and other assets unrelated to our business.
 We lack the ability to manage it without the time and attention of Hines' employees.
 We encourage you to read the "Conflicts of Interest" section of this prospectus for a further discussion of these topics.